Ironman 70.3 Training: 10 Key Zone 3 / Tempo Brick Workouts

 Why Brick Training Matters for Ironman 70.3?

-These 10 key Ironman 70.3 tempo brick sessions will help you train smarter, simulate race conditions, and finish faster!
+Practicing bricks consistently helps your race feel smoother and more controlled.
+These 10 essential Ironman 70.3 tempo brick sessions will help you train with purpose, simulate real conditions and finish with confidence.

 10 Key Tempo Brick Workouts for Ironman 70.3